Rashomar/pomodoro-timer-react/README.md

 # Pomodoro-Timer
-A simple pomodoro timer using React.
+A simple pomodoro timer using React.[Demo](https://rashomar.github.io/pomodoro-timer-react/)

 ### What is Pomodoro Technique?
 The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.